Folding Bike FAQ

 GoBike: Interesting bikes that are not available in the US or UK at this time.
 Our FS competes with the GoBike.

 Citizen Bike : Most Citizen bikes are made of steel with low end 6sp drivetrains.
-The base model with rear suspension has a flawed design which will make the bike bob up and down, like a pogo stick.
-Our bikes have aluminum frame and parts, 9sp cassette drivetrains, and quality suspension designs by Dr. Yan.
+Their first model came with rear suspension which had a design flaw.
+The position of the shock made the bike bob up and down, like a pogo stick.
+Their bikes have consistently had design and assembly issues from the factory.
+Our bikes have aluminum frames and parts, 9sp cassette drivetrains, and quality suspension designs by Dr. Yan.

 Bazooka: Bazooka's are sold via non traditional bicycle retailers.
 They are generally considered second rate quality.
 Most Bazooka's have steel frames and low end 6sp freewheel drivetrains.
-All our bikes are aluminum with 9sp cassettes.
+All our bikes are aluminum with higher quality drivetrains.

 Q Will your bikes fit me?